|Caching Data with GemFire XD / Using DBSynchronizer to Apply DML to an RDBMS|

 Concurrent DML operations

 If DML operations are executed concurrently on a GemFire XD System that has a foreign key relationship based on parent and child table, a foreign key violation may occur while applying DML operations to the external database.
 This can occur even if the GemFire XD system successfully executed the DML.
 Although inserts into the parent and child table occur in order in the GemFire XD system, the inserts may reach DBSynchronizer in reverse order.
 To avoid this behavior, perform updates to parent and child tables in a single application thread.
-See How the AsyncEventListener Works.
+See How an AsyncEventListener Works.

 Queuing DML operations